South Australian Consolidated Acts

 LIQUOR LICENSING ACT 1997 - SECT 77

-(1) If an application has been advertised under this Part, any person may, by notice in the prescribed form lodged with the licensing authority at least 7 days before the day appointed for the hearing of the application, object to the application.
+(1) If an application has been advertised under this Part, a person may, by notice lodged in a manner and form approved by the Commissioner, at least 7 days before the day appointed for the determination or hearing of the application (or such lesser period as the licensing authority may allow), make written submissions to the Commissioner in respect of the application.

-(5) An objection may be made on one or more of the following grounds:
+(2) Subject to subsection (3), written submissions under this section may be made on 1 or more of the following grounds:

 (a) that the grant of the application would not be consistent with the objects of this Act or would be contrary to this Act in some other way;